marselomeri/airliner/apps/ak8963/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

   This document provides a complete specification for the commands and telemetry associated with the AK8963 Application (AK8963) software.
-The document is intended primarily for users of the software (operations personal, test engineers, and maintenance personnel).
-  The last section of the document, the deployment guide section, is intended for mission developers when deploying and configuring this application software for a mission flight software build environment
+TODO
 Detailed design documentation is available `here <../../doxy/apps/ak8963/index.html>`_.

 .. image:: /docs/_static/doxygen.png